jobinthompu/NiFi-Storm-Integration/README.md

 6) Start the flow on NiFi and notice data is stuck in the connection before the output port "OUT"

-## Building Storm application with maven
+## Building Storm application jar with maven

 1) To begin with, lets clone the artifacts, feel free to inspect the dependencies and NiFiStormStreaming.java